Frequently Asked Questions

 What is the timetable for producing the new Local Plan?

-The Local Development Scheme (LDS) sets out the timetable and project plan for delivering the new local plan.
+The Dartmoor Local Plan was adopted on the 3 December 2021.
+The Local Development Scheme (LDS) sets out the timetable and project plan followed for delivering this plan.

 When will you start using the new local plan to decide planning applications?